 Most of us might instinctively want to measure quality using defect rates.
-However, defect rates only refer to conformance to specification, not overall quality.
-Twenty years ago, Garvin established that there are eight dimensions of product quality: conformance to spec, completeness of features, reliability, durability, serviceability, aesthetics, perception, and performance.
+However, defect rates only refer to conformance to specification, not to overall quality.
+Twenty years ago, Garvin established there are eight dimensions of product quality: conformance to spec, completeness of features, reliability, durability, serviceability, aesthetics, perception, and performance.
 (For those of you that sell services instead of products, there are five dimensions of service quality: responsiveness, reliability, assurance, empathy, and tangibles.)

 - % of products/services that are fit for purpose